 An Interesting Fact about King Hezekiah in the Bible

 Verifying his place in biblical history, archaeologists found Hezekiah’s royal seal.
-In 2010 they unearthed the artifact at an area near Jerusalem’s Temple Mount – a historical site which has always been shrouded with mystery and intrigue.
+In 2010 they unearthed the artifact near Jerusalem’s Temple Mount – a historical site that has always been shrouded with mystery and intrigue.

 For deeper study, you may also enjoy one of these recommended resources: